Cut off from the world, an Indian island remains a mystery

 “Just for our curiosity, why should we disturb a tribe that has sustained itself for tens of thousands of years?” she asked.
 “So much is lost: People are lost, language is lost, their peace is lost.”

-For generations, Indian officials have forbidden visits to North Sentinel, with contact limited to rare “gift-giving” encounters, with small teams of officials and scientists leaving coconuts and bananas for the islanders.
+For generations, Indian officials have heavily restricted visits to North Sentinel, with contact limited to rare “gift-giving” encounters, with small teams of officials and scientists leaving coconuts and bananas for the islanders.

 Any contact with such isolated people can be dangerous, scholars say, with islanders having no resistance to diseases outsiders carry.